Who is Ganesh? Is Ganesh a Real Being?

 Ganesha is the great balancer: steady, strong and grounded.

 He rules the root chakra, Muladhara.
 Our root chakra governs our four basic needs.
-Our need to sleep, for sex, to eat, and to sleep.
+Our need for food, sex, to sleep, and survival.

 His large belly represents hunger for knowledge, truth, and fulfillment of worldly pleasures.
 An aspect of Ganesh is his overwhelming ability to eat.
 In this way, we learn to increase our capacity to absorb and contain prana.